 NOTES FOR TABLE 510-6:

-Q is total peak instantaneous demand (gpm) and N is the maximum number of connections.
-However, if the only water use is via service buildings the peak instantaneous demand shall be calculated for the number of fixture units as presented in Appendix E of the 2006 International Plumbing Code.
+Q is total peak instantaneous demand (gpm).
+N is the maximum number of connections.
+However, if the only water use is via service buildings, the peak instantaneous demand shall be calculated for the number of plumbing fixture units as presented in the state-adopted plumbing code.

-(b) For small non-community water systems the peak instantaneous demand to be estimated for indoor use shall be calculated on a per-building basis for the number of fixture units as presented in Appendix E of the 2006 International Plumbing Code.
+(d) For small non-community water systems, the peak instantaneous demand for indoor water use shall be calculated on a per-building basis for the number of plumbing fixture units as presented in the state-adopted plumbing code.

-(3) Outdoor Use, Estimated Peak Instantaneous Demand.
+(3) Peak Instantaneous Demand for Irrigation Use.

-Peak instantaneous demand to be estimated for outdoor use is given in Table 510-7.
-The procedure for determining the map zone and irrigated acreage for using Table 510-7 is outlined in Section R309-510-7(3).
+Peak instantaneous demand for irrigation use is given in Table 510-7.
+The procedure for determining the map zone and irrigated acreage for using Table 510-7 is outlined in R309-510-7(3).